-- 1. prepare for meetings and read in advance all of the materials provided to Directors of the Board and committees of the Board; - develop and maintain the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by HRPA's financial statements; - 3. develop and maintain the ability to appreciate the financial implications of strategies, tactics and transactions proposed by management of HRPA; - 4. develop and maintain a reasonable knowledge of those segments of the Human Resources professional community within which HRPA operates; - 5. understand and respect the differences between the Board's job and the job of management at HRPA; and - 6. understand HRPA's strategy. - 7.
-Understand HRPA's Act, Bylaws and Regulatory framework.
+- 1. prepare for meetings and read in advance all of the materials provided to Directors of the Board and committees of the Board; - develop and maintain the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by HRPA's financial statements; - 3. develop and maintain the ability to appreciate the implications of strategies, tactics and transactions proposed by management of HRPA;

+- 4. develop and maintain a reasonable knowledge of those segments of the Human Resources professional community within which HRPA operates; - 5. understand and respect the differences between the Board's job and the job of management at HRPA; - 6.
+Complete any required Board development sessions and/or learning programs. - 7. understand HRPA's strategy.